Howard-ThinkGeo/VSIX-ProjectTemplates/MapSuiteDesktopForWPF_VSIX/README.md

 ## Description

-This project template creates a simple Windows Presentation Foundation client application with MapSuite Desktop for WPF component referenced.
+This project template creates a simple Windows Presentation Foundation client application with Map Suite Desktop for WPF component referenced.
 It also contains a WorldStreets map setup on the map.

 ## Tags